 A few years ago Google announced that it was going to assess the presence of the HTTPS security protocol as a positioning signal.
 At the time, this announcement brought to the table the debate as to whether the security of a website influenced its positioning.
 However, in many cases the security measures implemented in a website for SEO reasons are summarized in the installation of a SSL certificate.

 But, does the relationship between SEO and the security of a web start and end with the HTTPS protocol?
 The reality is that poor web security can lead to many problems and, sometimes, to annihilate the positioning of a website.
 Consider months and months, even years of SEO optimization work destroyed by not investing in the protection of our website.
-The economic losses in these cases are real, as GoDaddy explains in his study of security of small business websites, exceeding in some cases the $ 5,000 mark.
+The economic losses in these cases are real, as GoDaddy explains in his of small business websites, exceeding in some cases the $ 5,000 mark.

 We are going to analyze the relationship between SEO and security, the negative consequences that a bad or ineffective security practice on our website can produce and how to act to detect, prevent and solve positioning problems derived from it.